 Pen (Please bring your own pen for filling out documents.)

-Drinking plenty of water is a must.Please drink at least three litres of water while trekking each day.Bottled water and hot water is available to buy throughout the trek.
+Drinking plenty of water is a must.Please drink at least three liters of water while trekking each day.Bottled water and hot water is available to buy throughout the trek.
 You have to purchase your water throughout the trek.
 It is typically around 100 to 200 rupees.
 That’s why packing a Steripen is a fantastic idea — you can fill up at the taps, and you won’t have to buy any water or waste unnecessary plastic!

 Mohare Danda Guided Trek

 Guided trek is the best option if you want a stress-free hiking holiday.
 The guide manages all of the logistics, distances, directions, and tea houses.
 The directions are not always very clear like on the Everest Base Camp trek and having the guide manages all of the logistics.
 Experience hikers can be done Mardi Himal Trek independently as well.

 You’ll need cash to pay for extra food and beverages, water, and showers along the way.
 You’ll also need to budget for tips for your guides and porters as well.
 Since there are no ATM along the way, we’d suggest to be over-prepared so you don’t run out of money.
 We suggest to bring 25,000 rupees (around $250 USD) with you for the trek.
 The amount of money you need to take Mohare danda trek will depend on whether you’re on an inclusive tour or not.
 If you are on an inclusive tour then you’ll only need money for any snacks or drinks over and above what’s included in your package.
 If you are paying as you go, then you’ll need to have enough cash to cover all costs: accommodation, food, drink, etc.